UCL STEaPP Module Development

 Video and media production work at UCL STEaPP - filming content for the STEP0024 Science Communication module, including weekly introductions and expert interview series

-Media production for STEP0024 - filming weekly context videos and an expert interview series for the module.
+Media production for STEP0024 - weekly context videos and expert interview series.

 • Communicating contested science - misinformation, mistrust and complexity